Can you spot the invisible man?

 There's a man hiding in this photo -- can you spot him?

-Liu Bolin's recent piece, "The Future," is in support of a new United Nations Campaign called Global Goals.
+A recent piece, "The Future," is in support of a new United Nations Campaign called Global Goals.

 There's a man hiding in this photo -- can you spot him?